Kintiru/blog/_posts/en/statistics/AP Statistics/2023-01-16-AP Statistics Chapter 8.md

 >
 > For example: the mean number of shoes students in the United States own {: .prompt-info}

+Also, we cannot say that there is convincing evidence if the value is in the interval.

+For example, there is no convincing evidence that the population proportion is over 0.5 when we have `[0.49,0.59]` Confidence Interval of proportion.

 ### Interpretaton of Confidence Level